What’s in Store for the S&P 500 Index This Week?

 For the week ending November 10, the S&P 500 Index (SPY) closed at 2,582, depreciating 0.21% for the week.
 The S&P 500 Index broke its eight-week winning streak as investors were disappointed with the developments surrounding tax reforms.
 Last week, the US Senate released its own version of the tax reform bill, which indicated a delay of one year to roll out corporate tax cuts.

-Financials (XLF) were at the bottom of the performance table last week as a more-dovish-than-expected FOMC statement weighed on bank stocks.
-The information technology (XLK) and healthcare (XLV) sectors were the best-performing sectors for the week ending November 3.
+Financials (XLF) were at the bottom of the list in terms of performance last week as markets reacted to tax reform developments.
+The real estate (VNQ), consumer staples, and energy (XLE) sectors were the best-performing sectors for the week ending November 10.

-In the next part of this series, we’ll understand why negative macro developments couldn’t drag the US dollar lower.
+In the next part of this series, we’ll understand how negative macro developments could affect the US dollar.